Kolten Wong Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.70).
+- The Diamondbacks have a 4.68 team ERA that ranks 26th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (128 total, 1.2 per game).
+- The Diamondbacks rank 20th in baseball in home runs given up (129 total, 1.2 per game).

-- Pfaadt (0-4 with an 8.81 ERA and 27 strikeouts in 31 2/3 innings pitched) gets the start for the Diamondbacks, his eighth of the season.
+- Kelly goes for his 10th victory when he makes the start for the Diamondbacks, his 18th of the season.
+He is 9-4 with a 3.30 ERA and 103 strikeouts in 101 2/3 innings pitched.

-- The right-hander's most recent time out came on Saturday against the Cincinnati Reds, when he tossed six innings, surrendering three earned runs while allowing four hits.
+- His most recent appearance was on Wednesday against the St. Louis Cardinals, when the righty tossed six innings, surrendering one earned run while allowing four hits.

-- The 24-year-old has put up an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents have a .316 batting average against him.
+- The 34-year-old has amassed an ERA of 3.30, with 9.2 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.